PBSA/Technical-Documents/technology/sidechain-operator-nodes-sons/running-a-son-node/docker-install.md

 ```

-The SON network will be created and the seed \(peerplaysd\) and bitcoind-node \(bitcoind\) containers will be launched.
+The SON network will be created and the seed (peerplaysd) and bitcoind-node (bitcoind) containers will be launched.
 To check the status, inspect the logs:

 ```text
 ./run.sh logs
 ```

-This will give an output similar to
+This will give an output similar to:

 ![\(logs showing healthy connection to GLADIATOR\)](../../../.gitbook/assets/image%20%2828%29.png)

-Just in case the logs are not looking healthy, perform a replay.
+If the logs are not looking healthy, perform a replay.

 ```text
 # replay the blockchain
 ./run.sh replay_son
 ```

-## Using the CLI wallet
+## 6. Using the CLI wallet

-After starting the environment, the CLI wallet for the seed \(peerplaysd\) will be available.
+After starting the environment, the CLI wallet for the seed (peerplaysd) will be available.

-### Connecting to the blockchain with the CLI Wallet
+### 6.1.
+Connecting to the blockchain with the CLI Wallet

 Open another terminal and use `docker exec` to connect to the wallet.